 Comparing Both Languages Side by Side

 The fastest way to feel comfortable in Rust is to map patterns you already know.
-For a longer, fully-worked example of building the same backend service in both languages, see the Shuttle comparison, the section below focuses on the patterns that come up most often.
+Again, this can often feel like an apple-to-orange comparison, because solving the same problem in both languages often looks very different in practice.
+For a longer, fully-worked example of building the same backend service in both languages, see the Shuttle comparison.
+I do believe that there is value in looking at some code snippets side by side, just to get a feeling for the design decisions and patterns that come up most often.

 Error Handling: if err != nil vs Result<T, E>